nutti/Screencast-Keys/docs/installation.md

 ## Blender's Installation Tool (from extensions.blender.org)

-*This method works for the stable version whose version is 4.0 or later.*
+*This method works for the stable version on Blender 4.2 or later.*
 *If you want to install the older version, follow other processes*

 <!-- markdownlint-disable-next-line MD013 -->